 Your tomato plants are covered in trichomes.
-Some are long making your tomatoes look fuzzy.
+Some are long and look like white fuzz on your tomato stem.
 In the photo below, you can see the glossy strands of the long trichomes poking out all around the stem.
 But there are also super tiny ones that look more like little bubbles covering the surface of the tomato plant.
 Those bubbles are actually perched right on top of super tiny trichomes.

 That’s pretty cool, huh?